seanjensengrey/experimental/erlang/wilderness/01/episode-01.rst

     Total Number Of Cores:    2
     L2 Cache: 3 MB
     Memory:   4 GB

+Note: I tried running everything on my macbook first.
+However, I ran into issues and didn't want to bother with sorting them out.
+So far, running on an Ubuntu VM has been pretty painless.

 2. Install erlang and goodies via the package manager::